NotsOverflow/notsnotes/0x11_ppa_deb.md

 #### Let's start!

-first you need to connect to [launchpad.net](http://launchpad.net), using your Ubuntu one account. click on `create a new ppa` , fillup the form and you're done :D
+first you need to connect to [launchpad.net](http://launchpad.net), using your Ubuntu one account. click on `create a new ppa` , fill up the form and you're done :D

 #### Whait a minute...